Sentdex/pygta5/README.md

 Pull requests are welcomed.

-Currently, to use the latest version of this AI, you will need to run first "create_training_data.py," then balance this data with "balance_Data.py."

-When creating training data, this works when you have the game in windowed mode, 800x600 resolution, at the top left of your screen.
+Currently, to use the latest version of this AI, you will need to run first "1.collect_data.py," When creating training data, this works when you have the game in windowed mode, 1920x1080 resolution.
 You need this for both training and testing.
-Eventually we can go off the window's name, but, for now, the current code wants the window in the corner.

 Do this for as many files/training samples as you wish.
 I suggest 100K+ after balancing, but the more the merrier.

-Next, Train the model with train_model.py.
+Next, Train the model with 2.train_model.py.
+Dont forget to set the models name in the file.

-Finally, use the model in game with test_model.py.
+Finally, use the model in game with 3.test_model.py.
+Dont forget to write what model to load inside of the file.

 ...you'll probably want to poke into the tutorials here: https://pythonprogramming.net/game-frames-open-cv-python-plays-gta-v/.
 If you need tutorials on deep learning, or tensorflow, or tflearn, see here: https://pythonprogramming.net/tensorflow-introduction-machine-learning-tutorial/